 As in the 1980s with men, the DOJ may feel they have little choice but to prosecute at least a token few female nonregistrants for deterrence.
 But young women who don't want to be forced to fight will be sympathetic defendants, and locking them up may generate a backlash against members of Congress who supported expanding registration.

-Is your office prepared for questions from constituents asking whether young women who don't want to be drafted belong in prison?
+Is your office prepared for questions from constituents asking whether young women who

 When registration was reinstated in 1980, Congress held hearings specifically about enforcement.
-Witnesses including both anti-draft activists and another former director of

-Selective Service predicted all of the problems that led the DOJ to abandon enforcement of registration.
+Witnesses including both anti-draft activists and another former director of Selective Service predicted all of the problems that led the DOJ to abandon enforcement of registration.
 Had Congress heeded the testimony it received, it could have avoided this fiasco.

 Congress should not repeat the mistake it made in 1980 by failing to anticipate compliance and enforcement problems.
-Given the inevitability that some young women will not voluntarily register, Congress should insist that any proposal to expand registration include a credible enforcement plan and budget.
-You should carefully assess whether that plan will be effective, especially in light of decades of inability to enforce the requirement for men to register and report address changes.
+Given the inevitability that some young women will not voluntarily register, Congress should insist that any proposal to expand registration include a credible enforcement plan and budget - which current proposals do not.